8none1/nimble_triones/README.md

  vs the cheapest Wifi controlled lights I can find on Amazon for £15:  https://amzn.to/32XYTLv  (affiliate link)

  If I hadn't already bought a load of the Bluetooth ones, I would spend my money on the Wifi connected ones instead.
 I haven't checked, but I would guess that the wifi ones are using the Tuya platform.
 Tuya have documented their API and you can (currently) get an API key for free.
 There are lots of projects out there to help you.
-Save yourself a lot of time.
+Save yourself a lot of time and bother.